I Am Shelby Lynne

-I Am Shelby Lynne is the sixth studio album by American singer-songwriter Shelby Lynne, released on April 10, 1999, in the United Kingdom and on January 25, 2000, in the United States.
+I Am Shelby Lynne is the sixth studio album by American singer-songwriter Shelby Lynne, released in April 1999, in the United Kingdom and on January 25, 2000, in the United States.
 After several years of lackluster results from recording various styles of country music in and around Nashville, Lynne co-wrote and recorded this album in Palm Springs, California, incorporating confessional lyrics with musical elements from blues and rock and roll.
 Lynne collaborated on this album with producer Bill Bottrell, who had previously worked with Sheryl Crow on her debut album, Tuesday Night Music Club.

-The album is considered to be Lynne's breakout work, and the catalyst toward her receiving her first career Grammy award as Best New Artist of 2000.
-The award came more than a decade after Lynne's debut album, 1989's Sunrise.
+The album is considered to be Lynne's breakout work, and the catalyst toward her receiving her first career Grammy Award as Best New Artist of 2000.
+The award came almost a decade after Lynne's debut album, 1989's Sunrise.

 Reception

 Writing for AllMusic, Stephen Thomas Erlewine described the album as a sign of Lynne's reinvention of herself as a "tough and sexy singer", comparing her to Bonnie Raitt and Sheryl Crow.
 He praised Bill Bottrell's production of the album and said that Lynne "finally sounds comfortable in her writing and voice", and that with this album, she has "finally [found] her groove".

 Rolling Stone's Parke Puterbaugh said that the album had more jazz and soul about it than country, but that it had "a genuine evocation of country".
 He said that the tracks "[seduce] you ... rather than bowling you over".
 He praised Lynne's harmonies, calling them "nothing less than righteous."